General Motors Fast Facts

 October 20, 2014 - The office of Attorney Ken Feinberg, who is administering the compensation program, announces that a total of 56 claims have been approved by his team, including 29 deaths, four serious injuries and 23 less serious injuries.

-December 8, 2014 - The office of attorney Kenneth Feinberg releases a report on claims relating to GM's faulty ignition switch recall.
+December 8, 2014 - Feinberg's office releases a report on claims relating to GM's faulty ignition switch recall.
 Thirty-eight deaths are now attributed to the defect, and are eligible for payment.
 Also eligible for payment are six cases of severe injury and 45 cases of other injury.

-February 2, 2015 - The office of attorney Kenneth Feinberg releases an updated report, after the program's January 31, 2015 deadline.
+February 2, 2015 - Feinberg's office releases an updated report, after the program's January 31, 2015, deadline.
 More than 4,180 claims have been filed against General Motors, alleging the automaker's vehicles with faulty ignition switches caused deaths and injuries.
 So far, 128 claims have been ruled eligible, including 51 deaths.

 December 10, 2015 - GM's faulty ignition switch caused 124 deaths, according to a final report from the attorney administering funds to accident victims.